PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)

 Caspian Pink | Pink | Beefsteak, large | 85 | Taste test winner.
 Customer favorite.
 Sweet flavor. |

-Celebrity F1 | Red | Round, M/L | 68 | Very reliable determinate bush-type.
-Early and long-lasting.
+Celebrity Plus F1 | Red | Round, M/L | 68 | Very reliable determinate bush-type.
+High disease resistance.
 "C" |

-Chef's Choice F1 | Orange | Beefsteak, M | 75 | Award-winning hybrid with wonderful old-fashioned flavor. |
+Chef's Choice F1 | Orange | Beefsteak, M | 75 | Award winning hybrid with wonderful old-fashioned flavor. |

 Cherokee Purple | Purple | Beefsteak, large | 85 | Customer favorite.
 Sweet with a rich smoky taste. |